Introduction

 Workaround:

-- Develop custom monitoring for critical extensions
+- Build custom monitoring for critical extensions

-Server configuration checks limited:
+Server configuration checks are limited:

-- Not all server parameters are checked
+- Not every server parameter is checked

 Workaround: